lmclarke/aelisus-gui/README.md

 # Instructions:

 - Install the package into a fresh Mudlet profile.
-- Set font size to 11, and wrap lines at 85 characters (or whatever works best for your screen size; you'll be able to tell when you install the package)
+- Adjust main window font size and wrap to suit your screen.
-- The 'find prompt' command is your key to making sure everything is populated.
-This should populate itself automatically when you log in the first time.
-If it doesn't, manually enter 'find prompt.'
-If you change your prompt, enter 'find prompt' again to automatically repopulate it.
-This is needed for just about everything in the GUI to update.
+- Use 'find prompt' if the prompt didn't automatically populate.
 - See the help alias for using the gui (guihelp) and set your console font size if desired
 - Check 'map help' for information on how to start mapping.
-The quick version is 'start mapping' and 'stop mapping.'
-You can specify area name with 'start mapping Atheln', for example.
-- Mudlet comes packaged with GUI dependencies not included with this file.
-These are: echo, run-lua-code-v4, deleteOldProfiles, and generic_mapper.
+- You need Mudlet's generic_mapper script in order for the GUI to work.

 # Features: